-He was High Professor at the Codarts University in Rotterdam, at the Ecole Normale de Musique “Alfred Cortot” de Paris, Visiting Professor at the Northern College of Music in Manchester –following Vlado Perlemuter–, at the Normal University of Taipei, at the Summer Academy Mozarteum Salzburg for 25 years, and gave mastersclasses in more than 40 countries, above all at Moscow and Saint-Petersburg Conservatories, Manhattan School (invited by Solomon Mikowski) of New York, Juilliard School (invited by Oxana Yablonskaya), Toho University of Tokyo, Munich University.
+He was Distinguished Professor at the Codarts University for the Arts in Rotterdam and at the École Normale de Musique de Paris “Alfred Cortot”, Visiting Professor at the Northern College of Music in Manchester –following Vlado Perlemuter–, at the Normal University of Taipei, at the Summer Academy Mozarteum Salzburg for 25 years, and gave mastersclasses in more than 40 countries, above all at Moscow and Saint-Petersburg Conservatories, Manhattan School (invited by Solomon Mikowski) of New York, Juilliard School (invited by Oxana Yablonskaya), Toho University of Tokyo, Munich University.

 He has his own Academy at the University of Coïmbra, in Portugal (https://a2dv.pt) where more than 30 pianists of many countries follow his lessons.
 Delle Vigne’s scholarship produced more than 160 international prices in Piano Competitions.
 He also teaches at the Accademia del Ridotto, near Milan, in a team of professors with Andrzej Jasinski and Roberto Cappello.